 In 1977, at the age of 33, I took my first yoga class, in San Francisco.
 Truthfully, I wasn’t all that thrilled by it.
 It was OK, it was alright, but not so mind-boggling really.
 But something I couldn’t figure out had gotten my attention, because I went back, and then I went back again, and I kept going back.
 I think it was the way that a certain mental quiet came to me in the midst of all the physical effort that intrigued me.
 Plus the intricacy of the poses had a kind of artistic, rhythmical, and coherent quality — a quality of wholeness and aliveness — that was very enticing.

-BKS Iyengar had come to the Bay Area two years earlier, and there were a handful of fresh, new Iyengar yoga teachers offering classes.
+BKS Iyengar had come to the Bay Area two years earlier, and there was a handful of newly minted Iyengar yoga teachers offering classes.
 I met Mr. Iyengar himself seven years later, in 1984, when he came to San Francisco for the first International Iyengar Yoga Convention.
-Three years after that I went to India to study with him at his school in Pune, and I’ve had the good fortune to study with him and his daughter Geeta several times since.
+Three years after that, I went to India to study with him in Pune, and I’ve had the good fortune to study with him and his daughter Geeta several times since.

 I taught my first yoga class in 1985, so I’ve been teaching for well over three decades so far, full-time.